MarceloAmorim/MarceloAmorim/README.md

 ## Hi there 👋 🇺🇸 🇬🇧 🇦🇺

-If you looking for a special information about my work or simply wanna talk.
-Access my profile at [LinkedIn](https://www.linkedin.com/in/malvesamorim/).
+If you are looking for information about my work or simply wanna talk.
+Access my profile at [LinkedIn](https://www.linkedin.com/in/malvesamorim/) and let's talk about.

 Best Regards!